DataDog/documentation/content/en/tracing/troubleshooting/tracer_debug_logs.md

 ### Run your tracer in debug mode to collect logs

-After having [enabled tracer debug mode](#tracer-debug-mode), check your application logs to see if there is more info about your issue.
+After [enabling tracer debug mode](#tracer-debug-mode), check your application logs to see if there is more info about your issue.

-If there are errors that you don't understand, or [traces][7] are reported to be flushed to Datadog and you still cannot see them in the Datadog UI, [contact Datadog support][1] and provide the relevant log entries with [a flare][8].
+If there are errors that you don't understand, or if [traces][7] are reported as flushed to Datadog but you cannot see them in the Datadog UI, [contact Datadog support][1] and provide the relevant log entries with [a flare][8].

 ### Tracer debug logs

-If you have successfully enabled debug mode for your tracer, you should see tracer specific log messages telling you how the tracer was initialized and whether traces were sent to the Agent. **These logs do not get sent to the Datadog Agent in the flare and are stored in a separate path depending on your logging configuration**.
-Find below log examples that you may found in your log file.
+When debug mode for your tracer is enabled, tracer-specific log messages report how the tracer was initialized and whether traces were sent to the Agent. **These logs are not sent to the Datadog Agent in the flare and are stored in a separate path depending on your logging configuration**.
+The following log examples show what might appear in your log file.

 {{< tabs >}}
 {{% tab "Java" %}}